-The school will only use CCTV cameras that are password protected and cannot be accessed remotely.
+The school will only use CCTV cameras that are able to be remote access capability password protected.

-The Data and Cyber-security Breach Prevention and Management Plan will be reviewed in light of any new cyber security risks, e.g. a rise in targeted phishing attacks on schools, or statutory guidance, and updated where appropriate.
+The Cyber-security Policy will be reviewed in light of any new cyber security risks, e.g. a rise in targeted phishing attacks on schools, or statutory guidance, and updated where appropriate.

-6. Equipment and belongings
+9. Equipment and belongings